About Us

 Office & Communications Director

 Jessica has served at Forks since May of 2008 and is our Office & Communications Director.
 She holds a Bachelor's Degree in Bible-Theology from Asbury University in Wilmore, KY.
-Jessica and her husband, Michael, live in Versailles.
+Jessica and her husband, Michael, live in Versailles with their son, Archie.

 Karen Sorrell